sparkfun/flux-sdk/docs/properties.md

 These property objects define a typed property and provided storage for this property.
 As such, they act like a instance variable for their containment class.

 #### Declaring the Property
-Within the definition of a class the property is for, the property is define using the following pattern:
+Within the definition of the class the property is for, the property is defined using the following pattern:
 ```C++
     spPropertyType<ClassName>  property_name;
 ```